OPRAmachine/opramachine-blog/content/posts/2018-01-30-downloadable-database-of-opra-requests-now-available.md

 Note: These archives are not updated in real-time, and will be periodically updated.
 The latest version [will always be available at this link.][1]

 <h4 style="text-align: center;">
-  <a href="https://blog.opramachine.com/wp-content/uploads/2018/01/opramachine_requests.csv">Download here (CSV), January 30th, 2018 revision.</a>
+  <a href="https://blog.opramachine.com/requestdb/opramachine_requests-2-10-18.csv">Download here (CSV), February 10th, 2018 revision.</a>

+  <a href="https://blog.opramachine.com/requestdb/opramachine_requests-2-10-18.sqlite">Download here (SQLite), February 10th, 2018 revision.</a>
 </h4>

  [1]: https://morph.io/gavinrozzi/opramachine_requests